 Today, we will explore the top 10 data migration challenges and the solutions to overcome them.
-Keep reading to learn what successful data migration is, what data migration types exist, and how to minimize major data migration risks that can affect your budget and performance.
+Keep reading to learn what successful data transition is, what data migration types exist, and how to minimize major data migration risks that can affect your budget and performance.

 Here are some factors that should be considered when planning data migration.

-Major Data Migration Types
+Types of Data Migration

 Database migration